ArchaicScribe/MathMurderMystery/README.md

 ## Unimplemented/Incomplete Element of Math Murder Mystery ##
 * Need to have more scenarios, levels, and rooms implemented.
-* Need to have more questions available.
+* Need to have more question available.
 * Would like to have more artwork incorporated into the game itself.

 ## User Stories ##